Plumsail/helpdesk-docs/Online/Configuration Guide/Localization.rst

 - English
 - German

-You can send us a request to add new language in `customization store`_\.
+If you want to add support of new language, please send request to support@plumsail.com.

 Localization logic
 ------------------